RafaelCRAraujo/RafaelCRAraujo.github.io/README.md

 ## Working papers

-#### Efficient Forestation in the Brazilian Amazon: Evidence from a Dynamic Model
-with Francisco Costa and Marcelo Sant'Anna
+<h3>Efficient Forestation in the Brazilian Amazon: Evidence from a Dynamic Model</h3> with Francisco Costa and Marcelo Sant'Anna

 #### Multidimensional Sorting in the Land Market
 with Kátia Nishiyama